wopfel/archlinux-setup-vb/README.md

 Known issues
 ============

+- maybe you have to adjust the delay_before values in `vm-steps.yml` if for example the VM hasn't finished booting but the script already continues sending keystrokes to the VM
 - not every key stroke works so far (you'll get "Error: missing scancode for ...")
 - the mkfs.ext4 command for the boot partition will prompt if there was such a partition before (beginning 2014-07-03, never seen this before)